John Piper (artist): World War II

-At the start of World War II, Piper volunteered to work interpreting aerial reconnaissance photographs for the RAF, but was persuaded by Sir Kenneth Clark to work as an official war artist for the War Artists' Advisory Committee (WAAC), which he did from 1940 to 1944 on short-term contracts.
+At the start of the Second World War, Piper volunteered to work interpreting aerial reconnaissance photographs for the Royal Air Force, but was persuaded by Sir Kenneth Clark to work as an official war artist for the War Artists' Advisory Committee (WAAC), which he did from 1940 to 1944 on short-term contracts.
 Piper was one of only two artists, the other being Meredith Frampton, commissioned to paint inside Air Raid Precaution (ARP) control rooms.
 Early in 1940 Piper was secretly taken to the ARP underground centre in Bristol, where he painted two pictures.

 In November 1940 Piper persuaded the WAAC committee that he should be allowed to concentrate on painting bombed churches.
 This may have reflected his pre-war conversion to the Anglican faith as much as his previous interest in depicting derelict architectural ruins.
 The terms of this commission meant Piper would be visiting bombed cities, and other sites, as soon as possible after an air raid: often "the following morning, before the clearing up".
 Hence he arrived in Coventry the morning after the Coventry Blitz air raid of 14 November 1940 that resulted in 1000 casualties and the destruction of the medieval Coventry Cathedral.
 Piper made drawings of the cathedral and other gutted churches in the city which he subsequently worked up into oil paintings in his studio.
 Piper's first painting of the bombed cathedral, Interior of Coventry Cathedral, now exhibited at the Herbert Art Gallery, was described by Jeffery Daniels in The Times as "all the more poignant for the exclusion of a human element".
 Piper's depiction of the east end of the cathedral was printed as a post-card during the war and sold well.
-In 1962 the same image was used on the cover of the official souvenir guide to the Cathedral."
+In 1962 the same image was used on the cover of the official souvenir guide to the cathedral.

 After the bombing raids of 24 November 1940 on Bristol, Piper arrived in the city a day, or possibly two, later.
 Piper only spent a few hours in the city, but his sketches resulted, by January 1941, in three oil paintings of ruined churches: St Mary-le-Port, Bristol, The Temple Church and The Church of the Holy Nativity.
 Piper also painted bombed churches and other buildings in London and Newport Pagnell, and also spent a week painting in Bath after the Bath Blitz air raids in April 1942.
 During the summer of 1941, Piper featured in a group exhibition with Henry Moore and Graham Sutherland at Temple Newsam in Leeds.
 The show was a great success, attracting some 52,000 visitors before touring to other English towns and cities.